Acicone/ALIF/README.md

-Adaptive Local Iterative Filtering method for the decompostion of non-stationary signals
+Adaptive Local Iterative Filtering method for the decomposition of non-stationary signals

 Please refer to Example.m for an example of how to use the code.